21 Mar What to Do If You Have a Leaking Pipe

 How to Stop a Leaking Pipe

-If you have a leaky pipe in your home, the first thing you need to do is to stop the leak until it can be repaired, or the pipe can be replaced.
+The first step in dealing with any leaky pipe remains stopping the leak until repairing or replacement takes place.
 You can do this by shutting off the water to the pipe.
-Depending on how your home’s plumbing is laid out, there may be a shutoff valve somewhere along the line of the pipe that is leaking, or you may need to shut off the main supply line inside your home.
-This is often located near your water meter.
+Depending on your home plumbing structure, the shutoff valve could be somewhere along the line of the leaking pipe.
+If not, shut off the main supply line inside your home.
+Typically, the main shutoff valve remains near your water meter.

-How you deal with a leaky pipe will depend on what is causing the leak in the first place.
-If the leak is small, you can use some epoxy paste or a waterproof tape to cover the hole until a plumber can come to assess and repair the damage.
+Dealing with a leaky pipe depends on the underlying cause.
+For small leaks, try some epoxy paste or a waterproof tape to cover the hole until a plumber can come to assess and repair the damage.

 Causes of Leaking Pipes